dulouie/FreeCAD-modern-config/README.md

 # FreeCAD modern config
-This repository contains FreeCAD config files that attempt to make Freecad look more like a modern CAD system.
+This repository contains FreeCAD macros that attempt to make Freecad look more like a modern CAD system.

 ## Instructions
-Just copy the `user.cfg` in to your FreeCAD settings folder.
+Copy the `modern-config.FCMacro` in to your FreeCAD macro folder.
+Execute the macro from FreeCAD.
+If you need help, look at: https://wiki.freecadweb.org/How_to_install_macros

+The macro mostly change colors and some minor setting.

 Recommended is the Selector Toolbar. https://github.com/triplus/SelectorToolbar

 ### Windows
-`C:\Documents and Settings\username\Application Data\FreeCAD\user.cfg`
+`C:\Documents and Settings\username\Application Data\FreeCAD\Macro`

 ### Linux & MacOS
-`~/.FreeCAD/user.cfg`
+`~/.FreeCAD/Macro`

 ### Screenshots